 Paintings are definitely the largest category of visual art and I think it’s appropriate to spend quite a bit of time on this particular type of art.
 Additionally, many painters were also skilled in other areas (sculpture, architecture) so studying their paintings leads to studies of other kinds of art as well.

 Naturally, the very best way to study a painting is to see it in person.
 However, that’s not always possible.
 I do highly recommend taking young children to local art museums and galleries (making sure beforehand that subject matter is age-appropriate).
 If you don’t live near any, you can work them into your travel or vacation schedule.

-One of the most popular ways to learn about art in recent years has been the Child-size Masterpieces Series by Aline Wolf (formerly known as Mommy, It’s a Renoir!)
+One of the most popular ways to learn about art in recent years has been the Child-size Masterpieces Series by Aline Wolf (formerly known as Mommy, It’s a Renoir!).
+You can Google to find places to buy these cards; you can sometimes find used sets on eBay or Montessori Facebook groups.
 These books consist of great works of art, postcard size, printed on thick paper.
 On the backs of the paintings you’ll find the name of the artist, date and place of birth, and some information about them and about the specific painting.

 The paintings are arranged in order of difficulty and by school of art (Impressionist, Cubist, etc.) Also, the fact that they all contain information about the artist and paintings is extremely helpful.
 In some cases, the child will want more info than the cards provide, but at least you will have some basic info on hand as a starting point.
 The first few sets contain two of each painting so that the child can use them as matching cards.